NatWeiss/RapidGame/README.md

 * June 2, 2015: Can now prebuild Android on Windows thanks to [Samuel Ørsnæs](https://github.com/samoersnaes).
 * May 4, 2015: Upgraded to cocos2d-x 3.6 / cocos2d-js 3.6.
 * Mar 15, 2015: Fixed another bug related to MSBuild path on Windows (thanks, [Adam Yocum](https://github.com/adamyocum)).
 Fixed the cocos2d-x Android template.
-* Feb 24, 2015: Now has a separate cocos2d-x and cocos2d-js templates.
+* Feb 24, 2015: Now has separate cocos2d-x and cocos2d-js templates.
 Fixed a bug on Windows: "Unable to find MSBuild path."
 Still a few Windows-specific kinks to work out in the next version.
 * Feb 19, 2015: Fixed a bug in Xcode projects (reference to script folder).
 * Feb 7, 2015: Prebuilder updated for cocos2d-js 3.2 final / cocos2d-x 3.3.
 * Dec 28, 2014: Prebuilder updated for cocos2d-js 3.2 rc0 / cocos2d-x 3.3.